jsguides

 }

-Sometimes you want a single operation to abort on any of several conditions.
-AbortSignal.any() takes an array of signals and returns a new combined signal that aborts as soon as any input signal aborts.
+Sometimes you want a single operation to abort on any of several conditions, such as pairing a timeout deadline with a manual cancel button.
+AbortSignal.any() takes an array of signals and returns a new combined signal that aborts as soon as any input signal fires, so both cancellation sources feed into the same operation.

 async function fetchWithDeadline(url, deadlineMs) {